junixbr/Ether/README.md

 ## ✨ Features
 - Convert any image to match a selected palette
-- Support for custom color palettes (e.g., Sega Genesis)
+- Support for standard (e.g., Sega Genesis) or custom color palettes
 - Batch mode, is possible to convert more than one image with the same palette
 - Designed for pixel art, but would work with any raster image
 - Open source under the BSD 2-Clause license